 Free acidity values provide an indication of how the fruit was handled prior to processing and the length of time from harvest to milling.
 Free acidity is also an early indicator of the potential longevity of the oil.
 Higher quality oils recently produced, will exhibit very low acidity.
 It may be no higher than 0.35% in the best extra virgin olive oils (EVOO) like Morocco Gold.

 Peroxide Value (PV)

-Peroxides, which are flavourless, are generated from the oxidation of polyunsaturated fatty acids in the oil (linoleic and linolenic acids).
+Peroxides are generated by oxidation of polyunsaturated fatty acids in the oil (linoleic and linolenic acids).
+They are flavourless.
 Peroxides are unstable, usually building up slowly and eventually leading to oil rancidity.
 The onset of this decay process may be delayed for up to 3 years in good extra virgin olive oil, rich in radical-scavenging antioxidants.
 But once peroxides are present, rancidity is unavoidable.
 Peroxide Value identifies the early stages of oxidation.
 Subsequent oxidation is detected through UV absorbance and by the oil’s sensory properties, which result from the peroxides’ breakdown.

 To reduce peroxide levels and therefore delay oxidation of high peroxide oils, blending may be a viable recourse.
 Otherwise, refining is the only option to eliminate peroxides and remove off-flavor substances.
 Obviously, the resulting product will not be extra virgin olive oil.

 UV tests determine the ultraviolet light absorbance measured by shining UV light through the oil at several specific wavelengths.
 Absorbance at K232 nm (nanometers), K270 nm and Delta K correlate with the state of oxidation by detecting specific oxidized compounds, some generated from secondary oxidation, and also detect possible adulteration with refined oils.